nqoptik/computer_graphics_basic/README.md

-# Computer graphics course at Hanoi University of Science and Technology
+# Computer graphics basics
-Some small coding tasks along with the course.
+Simple implementations of some basic algorithms in computer graphics.

 # Prerequisites
 OpenGL: to install OpenGL open terminal and type: